 Easy homemade from scratch, this apple quick bread has amazing apple flavor and a streusel top.
 Great for snacks, breakfast, or gifts.
 Just follow the easy step-by-step photo instructions.

-I always try to do as many recipes for apples as possible since fresh off the tree is as good as it gets.
+I always try to do as many recipes for apples as possible in the fall since fresh off the tree is as good as it gets.
 Apple Bread, AKA Apple Pie bread, is a special treat I have had over the years, but I have never made my own.

-I read many recipes, but most go back to a common root of Better Homes and Gardens Apple Pie Bread.
-So here is my take on a classic recipe with some minor changes, expanded detailed instructions, and using my favorite streusel top.
+Most apple bread recipes go back to a common root of Better Homes and Gardens Apple Pie Bread.
+Here is my take on a classic recipe with some minor changes, expanded detailed instructions, and using my favorite streusel top.

 Many recipes called "apple pie bread" had chunks of apple or apple pie filling.
 This variation is more in line with the "apple bread" recipes, so I changed the name to more accurately reflect the recipe.